Western Australian man sacked after pooing in front of colleagues

 "Mr Lear's dismissal was neither unjust, unreasonable nor harsh," the document states.

-The commission considered his employers code of conduct which included putting health and safety first.
+The commission considered his employer's code of conduct which included putting health and safety first.

 WAIO also recommended if a staff member cannot wait to reach a designated toilet facility then they should move away from the blast pattern onto surrounding land.